Why it’s good for autistic teenagers to go out independently

 You could ask the professionals working with your child about how to adapt strategies to suit your child’s strengths and needs.
 For example, they could help you develop social stories or visual schedules for various travel or other scenarios.

-If your child doesn’t feel confident about developing the skills for going out alone or they also have an intellectual disability, an occupational therapist, a travel training specialist or an orientation and mobility professional could help.
+If your child doesn’t feel confident about developing skills for going out alone or they also have an intellectual disability, an occupational therapist, a travel training specialist or an orientation and mobility professional could help.
 A good first step is to talk to your GP or other professional working with your child.